jeegnathebug/Database/README.md

 # Database

 ### Configure database
-1. Login to database using command
+1. Login to database using command.
+Omit `-p` if no password is required.

   `mysql -h 'hostname' -u 'username' -p`

+2. Enter password when prompted.
 2. Run library.sql

   `source 'path to file'`
-3. Run libraryprocedures.sql
+4. Run libraryprocedures.sql

   `source 'path to file'`